annikaharmsen/contact-me-api/README.md

 ## Features

 -   Simple REST API endpoint for contact form submissions
+-   Dual email system: sends to recipient and confirmation to sender
 -   Automatic email forwarding with custom formatting
--   CC functionality to include the sender in email communications
 -   Built-in security with Laravel's validation system
+-   CORS configuration for cross-origin requests
+-   Error logging to both file and email
+-   Debug endpoints for development testing

 ## API Endpoint